 The topic of price increases is currently occupying all sectors and industries.
 Stable prices are the basis for a stable business relationship.
 Fixed purchase prices during the contract period are the basis for calculating the margin and sales prices.
 Negotiations of the purchase price or the sales price in relation to the next trade level are the most important topic in the respective annual talks.
 Entrepreneurs who act as buyers of goods and services and sellers of products on the market rely on them.
 The prices for raw materials, food and paper have risen sharply during the corona pandemic, as have transport costs and electricity prices.
 Strong demand and the disruption of supply chains are causing delivery bottlenecks in almost all industries.
 Suppliers are forced to pass on price increases to their customers and set quotas – both often against clear contractual regulations.
 Almost every company is affected by delivery bottlenecks and price increases in both purchasing and sales.
-Purchasing tries to fend off supplier price increases.
+Purchasing tries to fend off more expensive price increases.
 The sales department tries to minimize the damage and pass the price increase on to the customers within a reasonable period of time.
 All reject price increases, insist on the contractual agreements and claim damages.
 How should entrepreneurs deal with this situation when the purchase price increases but the selling price cannot be adjusted?

 As a specialist lawyer for commercial and corporate law and specialist lawyer for international business law, I have been advising a large number of my clients on such issues for a long time.
 It is important to include the situation of the buyer and the seller in the legal examination.
 The contractual regulations and statutory claims for damages must be checked accordingly.
 Where the contractual regulations - as often - are incomplete, statutory law, in particular the German Civil Code, is decisive.